Skip to contents

 Certainty selection is only available for WOR PPS methods (pps_systematic, pps_brewer, pps_cps, pps_poisson, pps_sps, pps_pareto).
 With-replacement methods (pps_multinomial) and PMR methods (pps_chromy) handle large units natively through their hit mechanism.

-When certainty_overflow = "allow", if more units qualify for certainty selection than the requested n, all certainty units are returned with probability 1 (weight = 1).
+When certainty_overflow = "allow", if more units qualify for certainty selection than the requested n, all certainty units are returned with probability 1 (stage weight = 1).
 No probabilistic sampling is performed in this case.
 The resulting sample size will be the number of certainty units, which exceeds n.
+In multi-stage designs, the final .weight can still exceed 1 because it compounds all stage weights.

 For stratum-specific thresholds, pass a data frame containing: